List of Drawn Together characters: Charlotte

-Charlotte is a teenage girl assigned to babysit the Drawn Together babies, but is nothing but cruel to them.
+Charlotte (voiced by Tara Strong) is a teenage girl assigned to babysit the Drawn Together babies, but is nothing but cruel to them.
 After the babies' parents leave, she cusses them out and leaves to meet her boyfriend Chad Huffington.
-However, the babies plot revenge and inadvertently kill her in the process, breaking her neck over a rocking horse.
-She is later revealed to be alive until Toot beat her over the head with a pool cleaning device and she drowned.
+However, the babies plot revenge and inadvertently break her neck over a rocking horse.
+She is later revealed to be alive, but is killed by Toot.